peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Cbor.CBORObject ApplyJSONPatch(
         PeterO.Cbor.CBORObject patch);

 Returns a copy of this object after applying the operations in a JSON patch, in the form of a CBOR object.
-JSON patches are specified in RFC 6902 and their format is summarized in the remarks below.
+JSON patches are specified in RFC 6902 and their format is summarized in the remarks given later.

 <b>Remarks:</b> A JSON patch is an array with one or more maps.
 Each map has the following keys: